mkffl/mkffl.github.io/_posts/2022-08-01-mediation.markdown

 The promotion rates look very similar to `model1`'s and that is by design.
 In fact, the expected values of these probabilities are the same for both models.
 That means that the small differences are only due to sampling variations or, alternatively, we get the same results if we repeatedly sampled from the models and averaged the query results.
 The appendix includes the deriation and the results from repeated sampling.

 Imagine that we correctly identify that the true generative process is `model3`, i.e. we rightly assume that the diagram just above reflects reality, but we don't know if an arrow's value is zero or not.
 In particular, we are not sure if E connects directly to O with a value that's not zero.
-How do we know if BankBank discrimiates against BAME employees?
+How do we know if BigBankCorp discrimiates against BAME employees?

 The answer depends on the variables observed.
 If C is not observed, then blocking the mediation effect E->B->P is possible only by observing promotion rates by ethnic groups, i.e. the first query captures only the direct effect.
 The second query captures both the direct and the mediated effect.
 The reason is that under `model3`, B becomes a collider, a type of node that blocks information when not held constant.
 But when it's fixed at a certain value, the collider lets information pass from parent nodes to its children.
 This is why the second query does not reveal the discriminator effect E->O, as it gets "diluted" with the mediated effect E->B->O.